bitcoinhodler/glacier/docs/_docs/overview/multi-signature-security.md

 ---

-Central to our security protocols is a technique called “multisignature security.”
-You’ll need a quick primer on this topic to understand the Glacier protocol.
+Central to our security protocols is a technique called "multisignature security."
+You'll need a quick primer on this topic to understand the Glacier protocol.

 ## Regular Private Keys are Risky